F5Networks/f5-google-gdm-templates-v2/examples/quickstart/README.md

 - Obtain the IP address of the BIG-IP Management Port:

   - See 'Obtain the public IP address of the BIG-IP Management Port' section above:
-  - By default, the the Management URL will be https://${MANAGEMENT-IP}/
+  - By default, the Management URL will be `https://${MANAGEMENT-IP}/`
-  - For 1NIC deployments, the the Management URL will be https://${MANAGEMENT-IP}:8443/
+  - For 1NIC deployments, the Management URL will be `https://${MANAGEMENT-IP}:8443/`

+  - OR when you are going through a bastion host (when **provisionPublicIP** = **false**):

+    From your desktop client/shell, create an SSH tunnel:
+    ```bash
+    ssh -i [PROJECT_USER_PRIVATE_KEY] [PROJECT_USER]@[BASTION-HOST-PUBLIC-IP] -L 8443:[BIG-IP-MGMT-PRIVATE-IP]:[BIGIP-GUI-PORT]
     ```
+    For example:
+    ```bash
+    ssh -i ~/.ssh/mykey.pem myprojectuser@34.82.102.190 -L 8443:10.0.0.2:443
     ```

+    You should now be able to open a browser to the BIG-IP UI from your desktop:

+    https://localhost:8443

 - Open a browser to the Management URL:
   - NOTE: By default, the BIG-IP's WebUI starts with a self-signed cert.
 Follow your browsers instructions for accepting self-signed certs (for example, if using Chrome, click inside the page and type this "thisisunsafe".
 If using Firefox, click "Advanced" button, Click "Accept Risk and Continue").
   - Provide
     - username: quickstart
     - password: **Instance ID**

-- OR when you are going through a bastion host (when **provisionPublicIP** = **false**):

-    From your desktop client/shell, create an SSH tunnel:
-    ```bash
-    `ssh -i [PROJECT_USER_PRIVATE_KEY] [PROJECT_USER]@[BASTION-HOST-PUBLIC-IP] -L 8443:[BIG-IP-MGMT-PRIVATE-IP]:[BIGIP-GUI-PORT]`
-    ```
-    For example:
-    ```bash
-    `ssh -i ~/.ssh/mykey.pem myprojectuser@34.82.102.190 -L 8443:10.0.0.2:443`
-    ```

-    You should now be able to open a browser to the BIG-IP UI from your desktop:

-    https://localhost:8443

 ### Further Exploring